razorcd/numbers-game/README.md

 ## Solution:

-Application covers all features and also most cornercases.
+Application works and covers all features and also most cornercases.
 See `AcceptanceTests.java` for all tested user features.

+This was implemented in `vanilla Java` (the only dependencies are Junit, mockito and log4j).

-Once connected these are the commands available:
+Once the server is started and a `tcp` client is connected, these are the commands available:
 ```
 ADD_PLAYER:your_name  - to add yourself as player
 ADD_MACHINE           - to add AI player (play with computer)